John C. Montana: Early career

 Born in Montedoro, Sicily on July 1, 1893, Giovanni Montana came to Buffalo at the age of thirteen in June 1907 and quickly began to show his entrepreneurial business talents.
-In grade school, Montana made his first dollars as a messenger for a West Side candy shop running errands and messages.
-With his brothers Salvatore, Angelo, Peter and Joseph, the 17-year-old John Charles Montana first pushed a popcorn cart through Buffalo's Little Italy at a time when Italians lived in a high density area on the Lower West Side and downtown.
+In grade school, Montana worked as a messenger for a West Side candy shop running errands and messages.
+With his brothers Salvatore, Angelo, Peter and Joseph, the 17-year-old Montana first pushed a popcorn cart through Buffalo's Little Italy at a time when Italians lived in a high-density area on the Lower West Side and downtown.
 Because the demand was so great, the Montana brothers had to fold their first business as they couldn't supply the many people who wanted their goods.

-In time, Don Stefano Magaddino would become the boss of the Mafia in Buffalo and organize an empire with John Montana at the top.
-Years down the road, Montana's nephew Charles would marry the oldest daughter of Don Stefano; Don Stefano's only son Peter also married Montana's niece.
-Through family ties, John Montana merged with the most ruthless criminal leader this city has ever seen.
-Montana was a smart businessman though.
-He never fit the description of what a Mafioso was supposed to be.

-In 1922, John Montana formed the Buffalo Taxi Company – his first stab at joining Buffalo's booming transportation industry.
+In 1922, John Montana formed the Buffalo Taxi Company – his first attempt at joining Buffalo's booming transportation industry.
 A few years later, he bought and merged with the Yellow Cab Company in an effort to consolidate cars and call centers as well as eliminate the taxi competition.

-Through political backing among leading Italians as well as prominent W.A.S.P.
-Buffalonians, Montana was given the Republican nod to run for the City's Common Council; he was first elected a representative from the Niagara District in 1927 and then re-elected again in 1929.
+Through political backing among leading members of the Italian community as well as prominent Buffalonians, Montana ran a campaign for the City's Common Council as a Republican; he was first elected a representative from the Niagara District in 1927 and then re-elected again in 1929.
 For four years Montana served the City of Buffalo on the Council and saw major advances in an already booming city.
 On the Council, he was the Chairman of the Housing and Slum Clearance Committee, which gave his Mafia associates a direct influence over where people lived and what reconstruction efforts would be made.
 He also served as Chairman of the Labor Relations and Compensation Committee, allegedly giving the Mafia some influence in different unions in the area.